ROH World Championship: Inaugural championship tournament (2002)

 On June 22, 2002, ROH held the first part of a tournament to crown the inaugural ROH Champion.
 Sixteen wrestlers were divided into four blocks, with the winner of each block competing in a Four-Way Iron Man match on July 27, 2002 to determine the first champion.

+Tournament bracket

 Final

 Low Ki won the Four-Way 60-minute Iron Man match to become the inaugural champion.